spaceninja/spaceninja.com/src/blog/2019/how-to-distribute-a-pattern-library-as-an-npm-package-from-a-private-git-repo.md

 But if you can’t do that, then it’s good to know that you can serve your npm package from a private Git repo.
 Just be prepared to jump through a lot of hoops to make it happen.

 If you think I’ve missed something, or if there’s a better way to accomplish what I’ve described, please let me know!
 I’d love to make this process simpler.

-<small><strong>Note:</strong> This was originally posted on <a href="https://cloudfour.com/thinks/how-to-distribute-a-pattern-library-as-an-npm-package-from-a-private-git-repo/">my work blog</a>, and I'm re-posting it here for archival purposes.</small>